 Kimberly A. Francis is a feminist musicologist and Associate Professor of Music at the University of Guelph where she also serves as the Director of Interdisciplinary Studies for the College of Arts.
 Her research focuses on the intersections between gender and cultural engagement with an eye toward championing equitable and inclusive practices in the field of musicology.

-Kimberly Francis is Associate Professor of Music at the University of Guelph, Canada, where she specializes in music of the twentieth- and twenty-first centuries and feminist musicology.
-Dr. Francis received her PhD in musicology from the University of North Carolina at Chapel Hill in 2010, work for which she received the prestigious Glen Haydon Award.
-Dr. Francis’s research has been supported by numerous grants, including a General Research Grant from the Social Sciences and Humanities Research Council of Canada (2011-2013).
-She has served as an International Fellow with the American Association of University Women and has three times been recognized by the American Musicological Society, winning the society’s Teaching Fund Award (2012); the Paul A. Pisk Prize (2008); and the Eugene K. Wolf Travel Grant (2007).
+Dr. Francis received her PhD in musicology from the University of North Carolina at Chapel Hill in 2010, work for which she received the Glen Haydon Award.
+She has served as an International Fellow with the American Association of University Women, been an ERASMUS Mundus Visiting Scholar at Sheffield University (2016), and been a scholar-in-residence at Potsdam University (2015).
+Her research and teaching have been recognized by the American Musicological Society, winning the society’s Teaching Fund Award; the Paul A. Pisk Prize; and the Eugene K. Wolf Travel Grant.

 Francis' current research is supported by a five-year SSHRC Insight Grant, where she and co-PI Sofie Lachapelle are exploring ideas about French speech sounds as they developed in and were normalised through education, medicine, law, culture, entertainment, and phoentics from 1850-1914.
 Francis is also co-editing with Margot Irvine a series of collected essays on creative women in the shadow of the First World War.
 Francis' current monograph project involves an exploration of French white women composers and their engagement with the occult during the interwar years.